tkhyn/django-mcmo/README.rst

 ``django-mcmo`` will raise a warning (but the execution will carry on) in case of subclassing inconsistencies.
 For example, if the command ``cmd`` in ``app1`` inherits from ``AppCommand`` and the command ``cmd`` in ``app2`` inherits from ``NoArgsCommand``.
-Indeed, as only one command is likely to be executed, the obtained results may not be consistent, depend on the relative position of the apps in ``INSTALLED_APPS``, or raise an exception regarding arguments presence, absence or type.
+Indeed, as only one command is likely to be executed in that situation, the obtained results may not be consistent as it will depend on the relative position of the apps in ``INSTALLED_APPS`` or raise an exception regarding arguments presence, absence or type.

 In practice, same-name commands will only be met when two 3rd party apps override a Django core management command.
 They will therefore derive from the same Command base class, and cause no issue in 99.9% of the cases.

-``django-mcmo`` may also emmit warning messages if the same option is explicitly added in the same command of two distinct apps with command classes not being subclasses of each other.
+``django-mcmo`` may also emit warning messages if the same option is explicitly added in the same command of two distinct apps with command classes not being subclasses of each other.